Table of Contents[Hide][Show]

 - Distribute the conditioner as you can.
 If your hair is very tangled, squeeze the conditioner into the knots and (gently) worry at them with the comb to unravel.
 Otherwise cover your palms with conditioner and use your fingers to rake through your hair to distribute.
 This will start the detangling process.

 - Then follow with a wide-toothed comb to make sure you get all the small snarls out.

 Choose Your Own Adventure Haircare

 Now from this point it gets tricky, and routines start to differ.
-There are a couple of schools of thought on leaving in conditioner, and how to do so.
-You will likely need to experiment (Can you tell I like to experiment?).
+There are a couple of schools of thought on leave-in conditioner, and how to do so.
+You will likely need to experiment.
+(Can you tell I like to experiment?!)

 Here are your options:

 - rinse it out

 Let me explain…